ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 The second field is optional.
 You can use up to 3 characters (but again no spaces or punctuation).
 In the above example filename, 'pic' is the second field.

-If you use two fields in a filename, they must be separated by a dot (e.g. 'pattern.pic').
+If you use two fields in a filename, they must be separated by a dot (eg. 'pattern.pic').

 ## <a id="disk-catalog"></a> Disk catalog